PhilaNgcamu/create-react-app/AddingInteractivity/README.md

   1. Retain the data when rendering the component.
 Use a state variable.
   2. Trigger React to render the component with new data.
 Use a state setter function.
   3. A component can have multiple state variables.

+<h1>State as a Snapshot</h1>

+- Rendering means that React is calling the component.
+The returned JSX is a snapshot (interactive) that updates the DOM by the use of the state when it renders.